 - Loss of weapon’s license for more than eight years.

-- Prohibition from visiting or living in specific places for five years or more.
+- A prohibition from visiting or living in specific places for five years or more.

 Less serious penalties